Green Rose (Philippine TV series)

-Green Rose is a 2011 Philippine television drama series based on the 2005 South Korean drama series of the same title.
-The series was aired on ABS-CBN's Primetime Bida evening block from February 14 to May 27, 2011, replacing Precious Hearts Romances Presents: Kristine.
+Green Rose is a 2011 Philippine television drama series broadcast by ABS-CBN.
+The series is based on the 2005 South Korean drama series of the same title.
+Directed by Dondon S. Santos, Manny Q. Palo and Darnel Joy R. Villaflor, it stars Jericho Rosales, Anne Curtis, Jake Cuenca and Alessandra De Rossi.
+It aired on the network's Primetime Bida line up and worldwide on TFC from February 14 to May 27, 2011, replacing Precious Hearts Romances Presents: Kristine and was replaced by The Biggest Loser: Pinoy Edition.

 Overview

 Adaptation

 Green Rose is a remake of the 2005 Korean drama, Green Rose produced by SBS and was distributed in the Philippines by ABS-CBN.
 The remake stars Jericho Rosales as Jerome Delgado, Anne Curtis as Angela Tuazon, Jake Cuenca as Edward Fuentebuella, and Alessandra de Rossi as Geena Rallos.

 Synopsis

 Jerome Delgado has been offered the dream job that has also been the part of his life.
 Jerome becomes part of the SR group of companies.
 In this predicament, he will meet Angela Tuazon, a young woman who he meets in his new environment.
 Both come from different worlds and circumstances, but after a fateful business ride turns into a disaster as their cargo truck breaks down, the two find themselves getting to know each other after a night in the woods.
 Jerome and Angela fall in love, but beyond people's beliefs and personal wants and needs, the two will go through obstacles leaving Jerome framed up in a situation he did not even plan or know of, as Angela fights hard to believe that their love can go beyond the threats.
 Will Jerome escape the prejudices and pains of a crime he never commit?

 A beautiful new tale of a story of how far one will go to reclaim the love, name, and honor, that goes beyond existence.